MacWhaddend History, Family Crest & Coats of Arms

 Early Notables of the MacWhaddend family (pre 1700)

-Notable amongst the family up to this time was Lord of Tirawley; Patrick Barrett (died 1415), an Irishman who held religious and secular high offices in Ireland, an Augustinian Canon at Kells Priory in County Kilkenny, Bishop of Ferns (appointed 1400), concentrated bishop at Rome (1400), Lord Chancellor...
-Another 47 words (3 lines of text) are included under the topic Early MacWhaddend Notables in all our PDF Extended History products and printed products wherever possible.
+Notable amongst the family up to this time was Lord of Tirawley; Patrick Barrett (died 1415), an Irishman who held religious and secular high offices in Ireland, an Augustinian Canon at Kells Priory in County Kilkenny, Bishop of Ferns (appointed 1400), concentrated bishop at Rome (1400), Lord Chancellor of Ireland from 1410 to 1412.

+Another 63 words (4 lines of text) are included under the topic Early MacWhaddend Notables in all our PDF Extended History products and printed products wherever possible.